 Company depreciates them separately based on their specific useful lives.
 Likewise, when a

-major inspection is performed, its cost is recognized in the carrying amount of the plant and
+major inspection is performed, its cost is recognized in the carrying amount of the plant

-equipment as a replacement if the recognition criteria are satisfied.
-All other repair and
+and equipment as a replacement if the recognition criteria are satisfied.
+All other repair

-maintenance costs are recognized in the statement of profit and loss as incurred.
+and maintenance costs are recognized in the statement of profit and loss as incurred.

-Gains and losses on disposal of an item of property, plant and equipment are determined by
+Gains and losses on disposal of an item of property, plant and equipment are determined

-comparing the proceeds from disposal with the carrying amount of property, plant and
+by comparing the proceeds from disposal with the carrying amount of property, plant and

-equipment, and are recognized net within other income/other expenses in statement of profit
+equipment, and are recognized net within other income/other expenses in statement of

-and loss.
+profit and loss.

 An item of property, plant and equipment and any significant part initially recognized is

-derecognized upon disposal or when no future economic benefits are expected from its use or
+derecognized upon disposal or when no future economic benefits are expected from its

-statement of profit and loss, when the asset is Derecognized.
+included in the statement of profit and loss, when the asset is Derecognized.

 The residual values, useful lives and methods of depreciation of property, plant and

-equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.
+equipment are reviewed at each financial year end and adjusted prospectively, if

 ii.
 Depreciation